protestContest/Cassette/README.md

 ## To Do

-Cassette is in very early stages of development.
+Cassette is in early stages of development.
 Not everything described here has been implemented, and everything is subject to change.

 - Module loading
 - Compiler optimization